vesoft-inc/nebula/docs/nGQL.md

 GO UPTO 3 STEPS FROM me OVER friend WHERE birthday > "1988/1/1/"
 ```

 This query tries to find any friend of me whose birthday is after 1988/1/1.
 If it finds at least one, it will return all the results.
-If it cannot find one, it will check my friends of friends to see if anyone's birthday is after 1988/1/1.
-It returns all results if non-empty, otherwise it will check my friends of friends of friends.
+If it cannot find any, it will check my friends of friends to see if anyone's birthday is after 1988/1/1.
+It will return all the non-empty results, otherwise it will check my friends of friends of friends.

 So, similarly, next query tries to find anyone whose birthday is after 1988/1/1 starting from my 3-hop friends, and finishing at my 5-hop friends